vishvAsa/tipiTaka/meta/articles/MT_lekhAH/counter-religion.md

 > For example, Śrī Kālacakra 3.169 and Vimalaprabhā 3.5.169 allow the Kālacakra initiate who understands reality to behave as a Buddhist, a Śaiva, a naked Paramahaṃsa, a Vaiṣṇava, a householder who has undergone brahmanical initiation, a brahman, a Kāpālika, a Jaina, an ordinary householder, a guard, a silent hermit, a madman, a Kula, a scholar, or a pupil.

+## Asura slant
+The mahAvairochana tantra and its commentator buddhaguhya on indra and asura mantra-s.
+It presents the idea of indra-jAla in the context of the indra mantra.
+Based on the commentary on the asura mantra, one has to entertain the idea right from its inception, as a counter-religion, the bauddha-s had a slant towards the asura-s.
+It is notable that the shAkya-siMha named his son rAhula after the asura.
+Later, they adopted sumbha and niShumbha as powerful anti-rudra mantra-s.

+> "Then, Indra manifests with mantras various kinds of things such as parks, lakes, streams and people."
+Buddhaguhya: This shows the power of the mantra of Indra.
+When Indra and the gods fight with the Asura-s, they emanate countless Indra gods with mantras and deceive the Asuras, and they act with the power of illusion without being opposed anywhere.
+Through the power of Indra's mantra, groves, lakes, rivers, and people are conjured up and manifested.
+"Then, for example, the Asura-s manifest illusions with mantras.
+Or, for example, there are mantras that counteract poison and fever."
+>
+> Buddhaguhya: Then, for example, the Asura-s manifest illusions with mantras: This explains the power of the mantra of the Asura-s.
+What is that?
+When the Asura-s fight with Indra and the gods, they emanate countless Asura-s.
+Rāhula comes from the abode of the Asura-s and takes on a body taller than the King of Mountains Sumeru, and terrifies the gods, and they manifest magical illusions with its power.
+These two, the power of the illusion-making mantra of the Asura-s and the power of the mantra of Indra mentioned above, are explained as the middling power.
+Buddhguhya: Or, for example, there are mantras that counteract poison and fever: This explains the power of the mantras of men.
+What is that: With the power of those mantras, they remove all poison and such diseases as fever and so forth.